AW3Rgo0l/MathTest_SFML/README.md

-Simple algebra test made on C++ using SFML library
+Algebra test made on C++ using SFML library